kilar95/eCommerce-RESTful-API/README.md

 /orders
 ```

-Create an order by the user specified in the url with a <str>POST</str> request at:
+Create an order from the user specified in the url with a <str>POST</str> request at:

 ```sh
 /orders/:userID